kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 ![quickstart-default-run.png](/img/home/quickstart-default-run.png)

-By running this command, you've seen three [basic concepts][basic-concepts] of Kurtosis:
+By running this command, you can see the [basic concepts][basic-concepts] of Kurtosis at work:

 1. `github.com/kurtosis-tech/basic-service-package` is the [package][basic-package] you used, and it contains the logic to spin up your application.
 2. Your application runs in an [enclave][basic-enclave], which you named `quickstart` via the `--enclave` flag.